Earth Corps Field Studies Course

 - All food (breakfast, lunch, dinner, snacks) for the duration of the program.

-• Create an account (or log into your existing account) using the "Log in to Register" button above.
-Complete the online program application form and $25 application fee.
+- Create an account (or log into your existing account) using the "Log in to Register" button above and pay the $25 application fee.

-• Email current resume and cover letter detailing interest in program and qualifications to [email protected]
+- Email your current resume and cover letter detailing interest in the program and qualifications to [email protected].

 Please submit all application materials at the same time.